gildas-lormeau/zip.js/docs/interfaces/ZipWriterAddDataOptions.md

 > `optional` **uncompressedSize?**: `number`

 The uncompressed size of the entry.
-This option is ignored if the [ZipWriterConstructorOptions#passThrough](ZipWriterConstructorOptions.md#passthrough) option is not set to `true`.
+This option is ignored if the [ZipWriterConstructorOptions#passThrough](ZipWriterConstructorOptions.md#passthrough) option is unset or `false`.
+It is required when it is set to `true` or to `"compressed"`, since the size cannot be derived from data which is not decompressed.

 ***